EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :name: Hellenkamp_manual_corr_factors

    Correction factors plotted and fitted after manual categorization and region selecting.
 From left to right, direct excitation, spectral crosstalk, and detection efficiency correction factors.

+The values we obtained for correction factors for this published data set through manual analysis are 0.064 for the direct excitation, 0.077 for the spectral crosstalk, and 0.792 for detection efficiency.

+Next, we plotted the FRET Efficiency histograms to get the final value for corrected FRET efficiency and calculate the distance between the two fluorophores.
+For this we selected the category *Manual Selection* which consists of all the traces with high enough quality for final analysis.
+Then we plotted apparent and corrected framewise *FRET Efficiency* on the *Plot Mode* respectively, and fitted the plots in each case.
+As you can see on :numref:`Hellenkamp_manual_app_corr_fret`, the apparent and corrected FRET efficiencies obtained via manual analysis are 0.22 and 0.18 respectively.

 .. figure:: ./../../figures/examples/PA_Hellenkamp_manual_app_corr_fret.png
    :width: 550
    :alt: Hellenkamp_manual_fret